networktocode/schema-enforcer/docs/ansible_command.md

 ## How the inventory is loaded

 When the `schema-enforcer ansible` command is run, an ansible inventory is constructed.
 Each host's properties are extracted from the ansible inventory into a single data structure per host, then this data structure is validated against all applicable schemas.
-Take the following example
+For instance, take a look at the following example:

 ```cli
 bash $ cd examples/ansible && schema-enforcer ansible